 We are still in the Christmas season, and the infancy narrative events for the liturgical year don’t end until Feast of the Presentation of Our Lord in the Temple on Feb.
 2. Looking at Jesus’ early years, it can be hard to put all the events of the infancy narratives together, especially because they are told by two different evangelists, and neither of the two speak all the events.
 For example, St. Matthew speaks of Jesus birth in Bethlehem, the visit of the Magi, King Herod seeking to kill the baby Jesus, the Holy Family’s escape to Egypt, and their return ultimately to Nazareth.
 But St. Matthew doesn’t mention the shepherds or Jesus’ circumcision or presentation in the Temple.
 St. Luke on the other hand, speaks of the birth in Bethlehem, the visit of the shepherds, Jesus’ circumcision and presentation in the Temple, and return to Nazareth.
 But he speaks nothing of the Magi or King Herod, and the Holy Family’s escape to Egypt.
 So how do we put all these historical events into one timeline?

 Handing on the Faith

-Father Nick Nelson is pastor of St. Mary, Cook; St. Martin, Tower; and Holy Cross, Orr.
+Father Nick Nelson is pastor of Queen of Peace and Holy Family parishes in Cloquet.
 He studied at The Pontifical John Paul II Institute for Studies on Marriage and Family in Rome.
 Reach him at [email protected].